-The marker for Steuart’s Brigade of the Army of Northern Virginia is southeast of Gettysburg on East Confederate Avenue.
+The monument to Steuart’s Brigade of the Army of Northern Virginia is southeast of Gettysburg on East Confederate Avenue.
 (East Confederate Avenue tour map)

 July 1.
 Arrived about nightfall and took position near Hanover Road about a mile east of Rock Creek with left wing at edge of woods.